Stuart Sutcliffe: Early years

-Sutcliffe was the eldest child of Martha, known as Millie, a teacher at an infants' school and Charles Sutcliffe, a senior civil servant.
-Charles had moved to Liverpool in 1943 to help with wartime work and subsequently signed on as a ship's engineer, so he was often at sea during his son's early years.
+Stuart Fergusson Victor Sutcliffe was the eldest child of Charles and Martha (known as "Millie") Sutcliffe.
+Charles – "a public school boy, army officer, prominent member of the Tory party and leading fellow of the masons" – had moved to Liverpool in 1943 to help with work for the War Office, administering the Cammell Laird shipyards munitions department in Birkenhead.
+He subsequently signed on as a ship's engineer, so he was often at sea during his son's early years.
+Millie was a teacher at an infants' school and "an active supporter of the Labour party".
+Sutcliffe's father was Protestant and his mother Catholic; their families disowned them and they "probably did not marry".
 Sutcliffe had two younger sisters, Pauline and Joyce; three older half-brothers, Joe, Ian, and Charles; and an older half-sister, Mattie, from his father's first marriage to a woman also named Martha.

-Sutcliffe was born at the Edinburgh Royal Maternity Hospital and Simpson Memorial Maternity Pavilion in Edinburgh.
+Sutcliffe was born on 23 June 1940 at the Edinburgh Royal Maternity Hospital and Simpson Memorial Maternity Pavilion in Edinburgh.
 After his family moved to England, he was brought up at 37 Aigburth Drive in Liverpool.
 He attended Park View Primary School, Huyton (1946–1951), and Prescot Grammar School from 4 September 1951 to 1956.
 When Sutcliffe's father returned home on leave, he invited his son and art college classmate Rod Murray (also Sutcliffe's housemate and best friend), for a "real good booze-up", slipping £10 into Sutcliffe's pocket before disappearing for another six months.

 During his first year at the Liverpool College of Art, Sutcliffe worked as a bin man on the Liverpool Corporation's waste collection trucks.
-Lennon was introduced to Sutcliffe by mutual friend Bill Harry when all three were students at the College of Art.
+John Lennon was introduced to Sutcliffe by mutual friend Bill Harry when all three were students at the College of Art.
 According to Lennon, Sutcliffe had a "marvellous art portfolio" and was a very talented painter who was one of the "stars" of the school.
 He helped Lennon improve his artistic skills, and with others, worked with him when Lennon had to submit work for exams.